 8. Give back to others

 Together with Bill Gates, Warren Buffett is one of the co-founders of the “Giving Pledge” campaign.
 The movement encourages high net-worth individuals to donate at least 50 % of their wealth to charity after their passing.

 Gates and Buffett both act as recruiters for the project.
-So far, they have managed to amass over 204 billion $ in pledges by prominent figures such as Mark Zuckerberg and Elon Musk.
+So far, they have managed to amass over 204 billion dollars in pledges by prominent figures such as Mark Zuckerberg and Elon Musk.

 Buffett has been a committed philanthropist for decades without large-scale promotion.

-In 2018 alone, he donated over 3.4 billion $ to various charities.
+In 2018 alone, he donated over 3.4 billion dollars to various charities.
 Unlike other billionaires who seemingly give away to clear their conscience, Buffett always highlights his indifference in relation to material wealth.